arshafiee/Pipe-lined-MIPS-Multi-Cycle/README.md

 # Pipe-lined-MIPS-Multi-Cycle
-#### Implementation of Pipe-lined MIPS Multi-Cycle and Single-Cycle Datapath and Controller
+#### Implementation of Pipe-lined MIPS Multi-Cycle Datapath and Controller